 - NOT more than 100 lines of code.

 - NOT otherwise checked into a repository as the sharing mechanism.

 If any of the above are not satisfied, you must follow go/releasing.

-IMPORTANT: You must add the following header:
+To ensure that snippets are properly licensed, you must add the following header:

 Copyright 2020 Google LLC.
 SPDX-License-Identifier: Apache-2.0

 These do not require human review, so you can check the instant approval box on the form.